 Where required we will work with the relevant healthcare professionals to identify and agree the type and level of training required and identify where the training can be obtained from.
-This will include ensuring that the training is sufficient to ensure staff are competent and confidence in their ability to support children with medical conditions.
+This will include ensuring that the training is sufficient to ensure staff are competent and confident in their ability to support children with medical conditions.
 The training will include preventative and emergency measures so that staff can recognise and act quickly when a problem occurs and therefore allow them to fulfil the requirements set out in the individual healthcare plan.

 Any training undertaken will form part of the overall training plan for the school and refresher awareness training will be scheduled at appropriate intervals agreed with the relevant healthcare professional delivering the training.

-A 'Staff training record- administration of medicines' form will be completed, to document the type of awareness training undertaken, the date of training and the competent professional providing the training.
+The type of awareness training undertaken, the date of training and the competent professional providing the training will be documented.